2022-Summer-Cohort/mastery-AlexKStein/README.md

 2. (yes) Add a field to the `Post` POJO for the post's author.
 This can be a `String`.
 Then change the `single-post-template` and the `Post` constructor to add an author name.
 Go to the populator and add an author name to the posts.

-3. Add a form to the `single-topic-template` to create a new post for that topic.
+3. (YES!)
+Add a form to the `single-topic-template` to create a new post for that topic.
 You should include inputs for passing information to the controller about each of the fields you need to fill the `Post` POJO's constructor parameters.
 You will also need to add a method to the `PostController` to allow for the creation of new posts.